sarahsamdo/sarahsamdo.github.io/_posts/2020-09-12-reflective-post.md

 Computers store data as files, then those files can be stored into folders which can contain more files and folders.
 It is essentially an  organization system of parents and children.
 The lineage of folders inside folders can continue as long as there is a parent.

 I chose [this web page](https://www.forensicfocus.com/webinars/trust-but-verify-digital-artifact-edition/) titled "Trust But Verify: Digital Artifact Edition" by the Forensic Focus.
 The content of the web page is to provide information on how someone can use digital forensics by looking through files and folders.
-Here we can view the [page source](view-source:https://www.forensicfocus.com/webinars/trust-but-verify-digital-artifact-edition/) of this web page and analyze the its organization.
+The page source of this web page can be viewed by pressing the right mouse button and clicking on "View page source" or ctrl+U. After opening its page source, the organization fo this web page can be analyzed.